woodsonhp/RectangularDiffractionGrids/README.md

 *   The distance between the light screen and the aperture is much larger than the aperture size, so that the **Fraunhofer diffraction model** is applicable.

-*   Each calculation only considers ideal monochromatic light with a **fix wavelength** in current version.
+*   Each calculation only considers ideal monochromatic light with a **fixed wavelength** in current version.

 Thus the ***core equation*** to calculate intensity distribution is: